cwz920716/butterfly/Design.rst

 There are four primitives can live in a module, a global variable, a function, a closure and a macro.
 We will describe all of them later.
 Just like LLVM, all global names are named after @.

+Fornow, we focus on functions.
+As in LLVM, functions are constructed from a graph of basic blocks.
+A basic block started with a Label instruction (unlike LLVM), and ends with either a) Ret instruction, b) Goto instruction, and c) If instruction.
+Within basic blocks there are a few compute/read/write instructions.
+Let's look at them in order.

+Label instruction accepts a integer starting at 0 as its label, with 0 indicating entry label.
+In our example, we use L0, L1, ... to represent a label.
+Usually label won't be mapped to any ISA instruction, but it may help to have a IR instruction for label since we may need *jump threading*.

+As you have notice, we have a lot of familiar instructions such as Add/Sub/Mult, etc. We also have LLVM-like Single Static Assignment Values returned by instructions.
+However, there are a few differences:

+1. all our varaibles are polymorphic/dynamic typed, no type checking is required by almost all instructions

+2. Unlike LLVM, Arithmetic-like instructions, (i.e., Add, Sub, And, even If), never directly operate on named varible (like %x, %y) nor literal constants.
+In LLVM, you may have instructions such as Add %a %b, where both a and b are local variables in C/C++.
+However, it is impossible in our IR.
+You must using Vload first to load the local variable and then add the returned value from Vload instructions.
+Read Example 3.

+Before we introduce why wehave such restrictions, we first differentiate two types local variable names in our IR.
+The first type has a symbolic name such as 'a', 't0', 't1', andthey can be one-to-one mapped to the local variable in original languages (LISP).
+The second is numbered name such as %1 %2, etc., they are always returned by some instruction and strict SSA, you never assign to any numbered name.
+We refer to first type of name as 'variable', since they reflect scripting developers view of variable.
+The second type is called 'slot', meaning they are just temporaily hold variables and stored somewhere, butdoes not have a name.

+The key difference of slot and variable is that slot is not scripting developer visible and strict SSA.
+A slot may reflect a temporal value of a sub expression in a scripting language statements.
+Also, any variable must be convert to slot (through Vload) and then can be used in arithmetic instructions.

+But why we must convert a variableto a slot and then operate on that slot in our IR?
+The reason is because our IR supports eval, hence new variables can be introduced or modified at runtime.
+Hence a variable access is more than a simple stack read in static languages.
+As a result, explicit variable access may enable more IR level optimization oppurtunities compared with implicit variable access.

+Hence, in our IR, a variable is mimic to a memory location in LLVM so we have instructions such as Vload, Vstore and Vdefine.
+These three instructions will modify the evaluation environment hence may incur complicated operations in the interpreter runtime.